rust-lang/rfcs/text/3410-explicit-move-binding-mode.md

 Currently, there are multiple binding modes in patterns, but only some are explicitly specifiable.
 This is an obvious inconsistency, as match ergonomics permit changing the default binding mode of a pattern.
-Changing it back is only natural, as changing it to the non-default non-move one is possible.
+Changing it back is only natural, as changing it to the non-default non-move one is possible—that is, writing `mut` overrides match ergonomics and performs a move, although the resulting binding is mutable.

 Specifically, when most bindings of a large pattern should be of one binding mode, but some should be moves, it is inconvenient to forgo match ergonomics entirely